DefGuard/docs/README.md

 ## LDAP synchronization

-In a few simple steps you can synchronize your LDAP data for example import your ldap data to defguard and:&#x20;
+In a few simple steps you can synchronize your LDAP data for example import your ldap data to defguard and:

-* Create new users&#x20;
+* Create new users
 * Modify existing users
 * Manage groups